-MARINN CARLSON focuses her practice in international investment disputes–in particular, investor-state arbitration–as well as international commercial arbitration.
-She has represented foreign investors and respondent governments from around the world in ICSID and UNCITRAL arbitrations under investment treaties and trade agreements, including NAFTA.
-She has represented corporate clients in a wide range of institutional and ad hoc international commercial arbitrations.
+Marinn Carlson, co-leader of the firm's global International Arbitration practice, focuses her practice in international investment disputes, with an emphasis on investor-state arbitration.
+She represents both cross-border investors as well as respondent governments in ICSID and UNCITRAL arbitrations under investment treaties (BITs) and free trade agreements, including NAFTA.
 She counsels clients in sectors ranging from financial services to energy to infrastructure development on the implications of international trade and investment rules for their global operations.
-She has also represented clients in U.S. litigation with international ramifications, and as amici curiae in foreign affairs, intellectual property, and Commerce Clause cases before the United States Supreme Court and various courts of appeal.
+She also represents corporate clients from around the world in a wide range of institutional and ad hoc international commercial arbitrations, including under ICC and SCC rules among others, and has represented clients in U.S. litigation with international ramifications before the United States Supreme Court and various courts of appeal.

-Ms. Carlson speaks at conferences and teaches classes, workshops, and seminars on a wide range of topics in international arbitration, including investor-state arbitration case law and practice, as well as arbitration advocacy skills.
-She is an adjunct professor at the American University's Washington College of Law teaching investment treaty arbitration, a member of the Executive Committee of the Foundation for International Arbitration Advocacy (FIAA), the Budget and Finance Chair (and previously an Executive Council member) of the American Society of International Law (ASIL), and she serves on the Board of Directors of the CAIR Coalition, a Washington, D.C. legal services organization focused on immigrants' rights.
+Marinn has been consistently recognized for her work and experience.
+A recent academic analysis of the investment treaty arbitration community placed her in the top 25 most experienced ISDS counsel in the world, among the "core of lawyers who dominate the caseload."
+In addition, Marinn has taught as an Adjunct Professor at the American University's Washington College of Law teaching investment treaty arbitration and has spoken at conferences and taught workshops and seminars on a wide range of topics, including investor-state arbitration case law and practice as well as arbitration advocacy skills.
+She is a member of the Executive Committee of the Foundation for International Arbitration Advocacy (FIAA), a Counsellor and the Budget and Finance Chair of the American Society of International Law (ASIL) and she serves on the Board of Directors of the CAIR Coalition, a Washington, D.C. legal services organization focused on immigrants' rights.